datasaur-ai/api-client-example/create-project-async/readme.md

 Local files are located under `document/` folder.
 Every file inside the directory will be uploaded to Datasaur as part of the project creation process.

+**Note**: If you want to use pairing files, such as inputfile.jpg with inputfile.txt, ensure that they share the same filename.
+These paired files are commonly used for OCR / Audio projects with transcription.

 ```
 python api_client.py create_project \
   --base_url BASE_URL \